- Ivanishvili has successfully overcome popular protests and a presidential veto.

 The new power dynamic with Kobakhidze as Prime Minister has significantly bolstered Ivanishvili’s influence.
 Since Kobakhidze’s appointment, Georgian Dream has achieved a level of unity that enabled it to pass two key laws aimed at tightening its control ahead of the upcoming elections, despite unsuccessful veto attempts by President Zourabichvili.
 In addition to the controversial “foreign agents” law, the Georgian Dream-dominated parliament passed legislation granting itself control over the membership of Tbilisi’s Central Election Commission, further consolidating its power and ensuring its dominance in the electoral process.

 The Commission was founded as an institution to guarantee electoral fairness and transparency.
 The Georgian Dream’s March law grants Ivanishvili important control over the members of this commission, allowing him to choose lenient observers if necessary.
-More importantly, it helps Georgian Dream bypass another important source of checks and balances, adding on to Ivanishvili’s pattern of power concentration.
+More importantly, it helps Georgian Dream bypass another important source of checks and balances, adding to Ivanishvili’s pattern of power concentration.

 After six months as honorary chairman, Ivanishvili has substantially turned up the heat.
 Virtually unchecked by the Central Electoral Commission, able to disregard presidential vetoes, and now equipped to counter unfriendly foreign influence, Ivanishvili is posed to lead his party to victory in October’s elections.
 Meanwhile, his decision to have Garibashvili step down decreases internal threats.
-No longer prime minister, Gaibashvilii loses his relevance in the Georgian political scene, and would gain no benefit from seceding from Georgian Dream.
+No longer prime minister, Gaibashvilii lost his relevance in the Georgian political scene and would gain no benefit from seceding from Georgian Dream.
 This is crucial for Ivanishvili’s electoral success, as Georgians will face less choice in October.

 What is driving Ivanishvili?